StockManagementLabs/atum-stock-manager-for-woocommerce/README.md

 * Add Purchase Orders - create purchase orders for your sellable WooCommerce inventory.
 * Easy Supplier locking feature - a quick search for products has never been easier.
 * Add products to stock when you receive them at storage locations.
 Be notified if another user has already stocked selected WooCommerce products.
-* Purchase Order notes to control the change log of each individual PO.
+* Purchase Order notes to control the change log of each PO.
 * Add Purchase Prices - add individual purchase prices and prepare your shop for monitoring of your gross profits.
 * Purchase prices can be attached to the Purchase Orders directly.
 No need to jump back to product edit.
 * Inbound Stock overview - keep an eye on all your inbound WooCommerce products.